search

 Finance Fee = ( Net Cap Cost + Residual ) × Money Factor

-Also be aware that you're paying finance charges on both the depreciation and residual (the total of which is the negotiated selling price of the car).
-Remember, you're tying up the leasing company's money while you're driving their car.
-Technically, you're paying finance charges on half the depreciation and all of the residual for the term of the lease.
+Also be aware that you’re paying finance charges on both the depreciation and residual (the total of which is the negotiated selling price of the car).
+Remember, you’re tying up the leasing company’s money while you’re driving their car.
+They used their money to buy the car that you will drive while you lease.
+Technically, you’re paying finance charges on half of the depreciation (the average value) and all of the residual value for the term of the lease.

-You won't find your Monthly Finance Fee or Money Factor shown in your lease contract.
-It's not required by law.
-Rather, they only show you a "Lease Charge" or "Rent Charge," which is the sum of all your monthly Finance Fees over the entire term of your lease.
-So, to find your Monthly Finance Fee when you only know your "Lease Charge" or "Rent Charge" use the following formula:
+You won’t find your Monthly Finance Fee or Interest Rate or Lease Money Factor shown in your lease contract.
+It’s not required by law.
+Rather, they only show you a “Lease Charge” or “Rent Charge,” which is the sum of all your monthly finance fees over the entire term of your lease.
+So, to find your Monthly Finance Fee when you only know your “Lease Charge” (or “Rent Charge”) use the following formula:

 Monthly Finance Fee = Lease Charge ÷ Term